flightaware/mongotcl/README.md

 Create a cursor against the specified namespace.

 * If -fields is present, fieldList is a list of fieldNames.
 Fields returned are restricted to the named fields.
-If a field name starts with a dash it indicates that that field is to be explicitly suppressed.
+If a field name starts with a dash it indicates that that field is to be explicitly suppressed. "-_id" might be a fairly common usage if you don't need the oid.

 * If -array is present, arrayName is the name of an array set in the caller's context containing elements for the fields of each row returned.